Call now in confidence immediate help & advice 24/7

 There are many ways in which inadequate or a lack of support can exacerbate your addiction symptoms and any other existing physical or mental problems.

-Without the necessary knowledge, resources, and facilities to assist you in your recovery, you are unlikely to even overcome your initial withdrawal symptoms.
+Without the necessary knowledge, resources, and rehab facilities to assist you in your recovery, you are unlikely to even overcome your initial withdrawal symptoms.

-Withdrawal symptoms appear anywhere from 6 to 24 hours after your last period of consumption, and because they can be mildly or extremely discomforting, and can even be fatal, they coerce patients to relapse in order to relieve these painful symptoms.
+Withdrawal symptoms appear anywhere from 6 to 24 hours after your last period of consumption, and because they can be mildly or extremely discomforting, and can even be fatal, they coerce rehab patients to relapse in order to relieve these painful symptoms.

-Without the necessary medication or support from health professionals, patients are highly unlikely to overcome the withdrawal stage without relapsing.
+Without the necessary medication or rehab support from health professionals, patients are highly unlikely to overcome the withdrawal stage without relapsing.

 Furthermore, addiction treatment at rehab grants patients access to professional counsellors who can utilise therapy in order to address mental health issues and develop long term habits which benefit their health.

-Can I Recover From Addiction Without Professional Help?
+Can I Recover From Addiction Without Professional Help at Rehab?

 Two men hugging in Cumbria